Plenty of free and low-cost ways to have fun in Champaign-Urbana this summer

 33. Head to the zoo: Scovill Zoo in Decatur offers its Thursdays free promotion again this summer and other favorites like Miller Park and Peoria are ready for you, too (no free days we know of at those two, though).

 34. Fairs and Festivals: Check out our roundup of all fairs and festivals we know of throughout East Central Illinois.
 Many of them are free or have low-cost entry fees.
 To save money while you’re at the fairs, attend on nights when there’s a special such as an unlimited bracelet for carnival rides.
 Also, if you don’t want to spend money on fair food, most allow you to bring your own.
-We hope there are freebie times at the Champaign County Fair in July, and we’ll have all the details when they announce.
+We hope there are freebie times at the Champaign County Fair in July, and we’ll report all the details.

 35. Go on the Champaign-Urbana ice cream trail: Summer is the season for frozen treats.
 See how many you can tick off of our list.
 If you like food trails, we also have them for donuts, cheese curds, burgers, barbecue, pizza, and more.
 Find them ALL here.